rchvingt/nodejs-express-mysql/README.md

     ### 2. **Create the Database**

     Before importing the SQL file, you need to create a new database where the provided SQL file will be imported.
+Run the following command to create a database:

+    ```sql
+    CREATE DATABASE my_database;

     ### 3. **Change config of the Database**
     The database configuration is managed in the `app/config/db.config.js` file.
 This file contains the necessary settings to connect to your MySQL database.